pollination/pollination-docs/model-editor/commands.md

 #### Intersect

-A boolean to note if the room walls should be intersected based on the neighbor rooms before solving the adjacency between them.
-Unless your input model has the correct intersections this option should be left as selected.
+Select to have the walls of adjacent rooms intersected with one another before solving adjacency between them.
+This option should always be selected unless your input model already has the correct intersections.

 #### Ceiling Adjacencies

-A boolean to note if the adjacency between the stories should also be calculated.
+Select to have the adjacency between the stories solved (in addition to matching walls together within each story).
+If this is unselected, the interior floors and ceilings of the model will be adiabatic instead of supporting heat flow from one story to another.

 </details>